Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 Meet Astarion at Camp

-You will get a request from Astarion at the camp and find the person he is looking for at Last Light Inn in Baldur’s Gate 3.
-You can get here quickly by following the main quest line to complete the companion quest.
-Then you will find this person again outside the Thorn Mausoleum, located on the north side of the House of Healing.
+You will get a request from Astarion at the camp to find someone he is looking for at Last Light Inn.
+You can get there quickly by following the main quest line to complete the companion quest.
+Then, you will find this person again outside the Thorn Mausoleum, located on the north side of the House of Healing.

 Inquire about the Scars on his back

 However, how the Pale Elf quest in Baldur’s Gate 3 appears to you might differ.
 We were playing the Tiefling in our case.
-Choosing this specific race for this quest will give you some insight into the scars that voice on Astarion’s back.
-After the romance scene with him, you will get a dialogue Tiefling option about the infernal writing on his back.
+Choosing this specific race for this quest will give you some insight into the scars on Astarion’s back.
+After the romance scene with Astarion, you will get a dialogue option about the infernal writing on his back.

-Astarion will laugh it off at first, but finding out about the scars will trigger another scene where he will try to figure out what they will depict in BG3.
+Astarion will laugh it off at first, but finding out about the scars will trigger another scene where he will try to figure out what they depict.
 He will try to figure that out by touching his back; you can offer to help him and read what it says.

 When you try to decode the writing on his back, you will notice these are simply words.
 These will talk about oaths and the fires below.
-But you won’t understand the word as they are fragments and also a piece of a larger text.
+But you won’t understand the words as they are just a small piece of a larger text.

-Upon further questions, Astarion will have no idea what the word means, but he knows these are valuable to Cazador in Baldur’s Gate 3.
-This makes more sense now why Cazador wants him back so badly.
+Upon further inquiry, Astarion will have no idea what the word means, but he knows these are valuable to Cazador.
+This makes more sense now as to why Cazador wants Astarion back so badly.
 All this will lead to Astarion’s quest, The Pale Elf, in Act 2, where you must assist this character throughout the companion quest in BG3.

 Meet with Astarion again

 Once you have progressed into the Shadow Cursed lands in Act 2, you should see that Astarion wants to talk to you.
 He has been thinking about what Cazador carved into his back.
-Furthermore, he has also decided to meet the devil (Raphael) to figure out what the words mean in BG3.
+Furthermore, he has also decided to meet the devil, Raphael, to figure out what those words mean.

-Here you can ask him whether Cazador also carved runes into any of the other spawns.
+Here, you can ask him whether Cazador also carved runes into any of the other vampire spawns.
 To which Astarion says yes, they all got the same treatment.

 Find the Devil Raphael

-Finding Raphael can be a pinch as this devil will appear out of nowhere in this companion quest.
-I found him at the Last Light Inn area while following the main quest line in Baldur’s Gate 3.
-There Raphael will be playing chess with another NPC.
+Raphael can be found at the Last Light Inn area while following the main quest line in Baldur’s Gate 3.
+There, Raphael will be playing chess with another NPC.
 After a little back and forth with the devil, he will turn to Astarion, who will ask him to tell him the meaning of the scars on his back.

 Raphael won’t answer him there, instead saying he will think about it and disappear.
-Now you need to find this devil again, so you need to travel to the Thorn Mausoleum in BG3.
+Now you need to find this devil again, so you need to travel to the Thorm Mausoleum.
 After traveling north of the house of healing, you will meet Raphael again.
-You can review some dialogue options with him, and you will have to pass a persuasion check (D:10) to make him reach the point.

 Complete Raphael’s task